Borscht Belt: 21st century

-As of the 2010s, the region is a summer home for many Orthodox Jewish families.
+As of the 2010s, the region was a summer home for many Orthodox Jewish families.
 Some of the hotels have been converted into rehab centers, meditation centers or Orthodox Jewish hotels and resorts.
 The former Homowack Lodge in Phillipsport was converted into a summer camp for Hasidic girls.
 Officials of the state Department of Health ordered the property evacuated in July 2009, citing health and safety violations.
 The camp owners initially resisted, but left for good that August.
 The property was unoccupied for many years and the main lodge burned down in 2023.
 The Flagler Hotel, Nemerson, Schenk's and Windsor Hotels in South Fallsburg, and the Stevensville Hotel in Swan Lake, were converted into Jewish religious summer camps.

 In Fleischmanns, Oppenheimer's Regis Hotel serves an Orthodox clientele in a building dating back to the heyday of the Borscht Belt.

 In 1984, the Catskills division of Hatzalah was founded which covers the Borscht Belt and served the needs of a growing Orthodox clientele.
 As of 2020 a volunteer force of 450 rescue workers and paramedics is operating a fleet of 18 ambulances.
 Although financially independent from the other chapters, it cooperates in day-to-day business with Central Hatzalah of NYC as the 17. neighborhood and with State Forces (police, forest rangers, emergency medical services, fire departments).